 Windows File Explorer is one of the most important elements of any Windows version as it helps users access different folders and files.
 Its right-click context menu offers several useful items that let you perform several useful operations.
-But at times, you may find that your Windows File Explorer crashes when you right-click to open its context menu or create a new folder.
+But at times, you may find that your Windows File Explorer crashes when you right-click to open its context menu.
 If you are facing this problem, here is what you need to do to troubleshoot the issue.

-Before going forward, you should know that this issue mainly occurs when your programs add a lot of items to the right-click context menu.
+Before proceeding, it is essential to note that this issue primarily occurs when your programs add numerous items to the right-click context menu.
 Poorly coded items that get added by third-party software or service may cause this problem.

 What you need to do first is to perform a Clean Boot.
 In Clean Boot State, it is easier to diagnose the problem.